Royworld

 The band is currently on hiatus.
 Gerry Morgan joined the electro rock band, We Got Wires in 2009 while Robert Parkin and Tim Miles formed the band Chaser in 2011.
-Since 2009 Rod Futrille has been writing and producing for other artists, such as Penguin Prison, Nik Kershaw and Ollie Wride.
+Since 2009 Rod Futrille has been writing and producing for other artists, including Penguin Prison, Nik Kershaw and Ollie Wride.
 Royworld's music featured in the Channel 4 TV series The Inbetweeners and Made in Chelsea.

 Musical style

 Royworld drew inspiration from a wide range of music.
 Talking Heads, Roxy Music, Kate Bush, Peter Gabriel, Queen and Fleetwood Mac have all been mentioned by the band and journalists.